uyuni-project/tetra/SPECIAL_CASES.md

     -Djava.io.tmpdir=$PROJECT_PREFIX/kit/tmp

 * Tycho builds may also require NSS, so if you get NSS errors be sure to add `mozilla-nss` or an equivalent package in a BuildRequires: line;
 * some badly designed testsuites might not work in OBS.
-If you are using `tetra mvn` you can add the following option to disable them:
+If you are using `mvn` you can add the following option to disable them:

    -DskipTests=true